-14) Other Prohibited Materials and Waste
+16) Other Prohibited Materials and Waste

-Never bring carpets or tyres onto the allotments - they may pose a hazard or contaminate the soil.
+Never bring carpets, artificial grass or tyres onto the allotments - they may pose a hazard or contaminate the soil.
 They must not be burned, will not rot and so are difficult to get rid of.
 Only bring in materials for which you have an immediate use.
-Do not hoard materials, just because they may come in handy one day.
+Plot holders must not allow any part of their allotment plot to be used for long-term storage, or for the hoarding of materials or waste.
 (2.d).